EnriqueStrange/Stork/ReadMe.md

 ---

-## 10. Google Maps Business Scraper Integration
+## 10. Scraper Module

 ### 10.1 Objective

-The integration with the Google Maps Business Scraper aims to enhance Doot's lead generation capabilities by extracting detailed business information.
+The Scraper Module aims to extract relevant business data from Google Maps efficiently.

 ### 10.2 Tech Stack

 - Programming Language: Python
-- Web Automation Library: Playwright
+- Web Scraping Library: BeautifulSoup
-- Data Manipulation Library: Pandas
+- GUI Framework: Tkinter

 ### 10.3 Usage

-The script is executed from the command line, accepting user-provided search and location parameters, or defaulting to "dentist new york."
+Users input search parameters through the GUI, and the Scraper Module extracts data accordingly.

-### 10.4 Script Details
+### 10.4 Module Details

-The Python script utilizes Playwright to automate interactions with the Google Maps web interface, extracts business information, and saves the data to Excel and CSV files.
+The module uses BeautifulSoup for web scraping, and the extracted data is presented in a user-friendly format within the application.

 ### 10.5 Documentation

-The script documentation provides details on objectives, requirements, approach, and the tech stack used in the integration.
+Detailed documentation covers objectives, requirements, approach, and the tech stack used in the Scraper Module.

 ---

 ## 11. Conclusion

-The Doot project has reached its first milestone within the first week by successfully completing the Google Maps Business Scraper (v1) and implementing Google Sheet Reader and Token Integration.
-These achievements provide a strong foundation for further development and demonstrate the team's commitment to project timelines.
+Stork has achieved significant milestones within the projected timeline, demonstrating the successful development of the Scraper Module.
+The subsequent modules, including the Texter and Data Cleaner, are progressing as planned, showcasing the dedication to project timelines and objectives.

 ---